LOADING.

 Southern Right Whales, Argentina, South Africa, Australia, New Zealand

-Southern Right Whales migrate between Antarctica in the summer and north to places like Australia and South Africa to breed and give birth.
+Southern right whales migrate between Antarctica in the summer and north to places like Australia and South Africa to breed and give birth.
 In Argentina, the best place to see them is along Peninsula Valdes in September, though they can be seen from June to December.
-And on the other side of the world in September, Hermanus, South Africa plays host to the Southern Right Whales as they return to the bay for calving and mating season.
-You know it’s a pretty big deal there too – there’s a n annual three-day Whale Festival to celebrate the best land-best whale watching in the world.
+And on the other side of the world in September, Hermanus, South Africa plays host to the southern right whales as they return to the bay for calving and mating season.
+You know it’s a pretty big deal there too – there’s an annual three-day Whale Festival to celebrate the best land-best whale watching in the world.

 Cape Fur Seals, Namibia